unit8co/darts/README.md

 ### Running the examples only, without installing:

-If the conda setup is causing too many problems, we also provide a Docker image with everything set up for you and ready-to-use python notebooks with demo examples.
+If the conda setup is causing too many problems, we also provide a Docker image with everything set up for you and ready-to-use Python notebooks with demo examples.
 To run the example notebooks without installing our libraries natively on your machine, you can use our Docker image:
 ```bash
 ./gradlew docker && ./gradlew dockerRun